header

 Recipe: Pumpkin Vanilla Bean Scones

 Now when one thinks of a pumpkin scone, usually the first thing that comes to mind is the super sweet glazed dessert treat from Starbucks.
-I like my scones at home to be less sweet, a bit more moist, and enjoyed with some butter and a cup of pumpkin spice coffee (love my Keurig yo!)
+I like my scones at home to be less sweet, a bit moister, and enjoyed with some butter and a cup of pumpkin spice coffee (love my Keurig yo!)

 Ingredients